3.2 Opening, Closing and Backing Up the Origin Project File

-To enable or disable the autosave feature, or to adjust the period of time between autosaves:
+To enable or disable this periodic autosave feature, or to adjust the period of time between autosaves:

-- Choose Tools: Options menu to open Options dialog.
+- Choose Preference: Options menu to open Options dialog.

-- Go to Open/Close tab and check or uncheck the Autosave project every x minute(s) checkbox and adjust the saving frequency as needed.
+- Go to Open/Close tab and check or uncheck the Autosave project every x minute(s) checkbox and adjust the saving period as needed.

-Additionally, you will see that there are options to turn off the attention dialog ("don't ask again...").
-To restore the attention dialog once it has been turned off, open the Script Window (Window: Script Window), type the following command and press <Enter>:
+- Additionally, you have options to disable this attention dialog permanently ("don't ask again...").
+Once disabled, you can restore the attention dialog by opening the Script Window (Window: Script Window) and typing the following command before pressing <Enter>:

-The next time you save a large OPJ file, this Attention dialog will open if the @ASC threshold project size has been exceeded (see Related Topics, next).
+The next time Origin autosaves a project file, this Attention dialog will open if the @ASC threshold project size has been exceeded (see the doc -ca command switch).

 To open the back up project file: